Retro Baby Nursery

 I love color and the vintage orange sheepskin rug from Australia serves to give the retro nursery a lively pop of color as well as softening the wooden floor.

-If you would like to learn more about me and my art, please pay a visit to my little online bubble at medetlekentsinn.blogspot.com/2011/01/about-naninos-bedroom.
+If you would like to learn more about me and my art, please pay a visit to my little online bubble at medetlekentsinn.blogspot.com

 I look forward to hearing from you and reading your comments!
-All that positivity from other moms makes me feel so good inside!
+All that positivity from other moms that visit Unique Baby Gear Ideas makes me feel good all over!